dnsimple/dnsimple-developer/content/v2/platform/metadata.markdown

 Responds with HTTP 201, renders the metadata entry.

+Responds with HTTP 400 if the validation fails.

+Responds with HTTP 404 if the resource doesn't exist.

 ## Destroy Metadata

 Destroy a metadata entry in the account for the specified resource. **This cannot be undone.**